SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

 ### Replace the default code

-In the code editor open the **./src/webparts/greeting/IGreetingWebPartProps.ts** file and paste the following code:
+In the code editor, open the **./src/webparts/greeting/GreetingWebPart.ts** file and update the definition of the `IGreetingWebPartProps` interface to the following code:

 ```ts
 export interface IGreetingWebPartProps {